expo/expo/docs/versions/v8.0.0/guides/configuration.md

 > Color to fill the loading screen background 6 character long hex color string, eg: `'#000000'`

  `appKey`
-By default, Exponent looks for the application registered with the AppRegistry as `main`.
+By default, Expo looks for the application registered with the AppRegistry as `main`.
 If you would like to change this, you can specify the name in this property.

  `androidStatusBarColor`
 6 character long hex color string, eg: `'#000000'`